The Old Village, Mount Pleasant

-Paige Koches– B.A., National Board Certified (IS Lead Teacher, Humanities & Math, LOTCs)
+Paige Koches– B.A., National Board Certified (IS Humanities)

 Jason Kreutner - B.A./B.S., MA (Leadership and Life Skills, LOTCs)

 Jason Kreutner, raised in Mount Pleasant and a current resident, is founder and Head of University School of the Lowcountry.
 He has extensive experience as an educator and leader in independent schools and is a recipient of a National Association of Independent Schools NAIS Fellowship for Aspiring School Heads -- (2006-2007 cohort).
 Prior to establishing USL, he was Dean of Students and then Director of Studies at Charleston Collegiate School, served as Upper School Dean and History Department Chair at Porter-Gaud School, and was Dean of Students and Humanities Instructor at Heathwood Hall Episcopal School in Columbia, SC.
 He is a Phi Beta Kappa graduate of the South Carolina Honors College (Baccalaureus Artium et Scientiae) and received his master’s degree from Emory University in History.
 Kreutner was recognized by the South Carolina Independent School Association as the Headmaster "Rookie of the Year" for the 2007-2008 school year.
 In 2013, he received SCISA's Dr. Charles S. Aimar Educational Leadership Award, which is presented annually to the most outstanding leader among the association’s 100+ schools.
 His leadership of USL was spotlighted in USC's alumni magazine, Carolinian ("Chalkboard Champs").
 He consults and has provided guidance to several existing and new independent and public schools.
 Mr. Kreutner is married to Ashleigh (Tasha) Eady, a member of the corporate management team for Gilligan's restaurants.
 They have one daughter, Kessler, and a son, John Ross.
 He is a member of Lutheran Church of the Redeemer, where he serves on the Church Council and teaches 5th-6th grade Sunday School.
 In addition to his work in education, he is Head Coach of Snee Farm Swim Team.
 In 2008, Mount Pleasant Mayor Harry Hallman awarded him the key to the city for his work with Snee Farm Swim Team since 1990.